chop-dbhi/avocado/docs/intro.rst

 The Data Model Index
 --------------------

-``avocado.fields.models.ModelField`` provides the structure to create an index of your project's data model. ``ModelField`` has three required fields that provide the unique identifier to a particular data model field, ``app_name``, ``model_name``, and ``field_name``.
+``avocado.fields.models.Field`` provides the structure to create an index of your project's data model. ``Field`` has three required fields that provide the unique identifier to a particular data model field, ``app_name``, ``model_name``, and ``field_name``.
 The ``app_name`` is the unique identifier with respect to a django project since a project cannot reference two apps of